 Interest on the Bonds will be payable semi-annually on each February 15 and August 15 until maturity, commencing August 15, 2015.

-The Bonds are subject to optional redemption prior to their stated dates of maturity, as described herein.
+The Bonds are not subject to optional redemption prior to their stated dates of maturity.

 MATURITIES, PRINCIPAL AMOUNTS, INTEREST RATES, YIELDS, AND CUSIPS